rcmaehl/MSEdgeRedirect/README.md

 [![Join the Discord chat](https://img.shields.io/badge/Discord-chat-7289da.svg?&logo=discord)](https://discord.gg/uBnBcBx)

 # MSEdgeRedirect
-A Tool to Redirect News, Search, and Weather Results to Your Default Browser
+A Tool to Redirect News, Search, and Weather Results to Your Default Browser.

+This tool filters and passes the command line arguments of Microsoft Edge processes into your default browser instead of hooking into the `microsoft-edge:` handler, this should provide resiliency against future changes.

 ## Download